 He wanted to try and cut up the meat very finely, and see if the texture would add value.

 Still feeling slightly unsure, I was keen to try out my hand mincer which I dug out and had never been used before, just in case the chopped version didn’t work.

-So I bought a 650gm of ribeye steak (A grade, grain fed and aged).
-Laurence cut it in half.
-He chopped up the one half very finely, and I minced the other half in the mincer.
+So I bought a 650gm of ribeye steak (A grade, grain-fed and aged).
+We chopped up the one half very finely, and I minced the other half in the mincer.
 So much fun!
 I’ve got big plans for this gadget in the future.